oguzgelal/juken/docs/support.md

 ## Further Contact

-If for whatever reason you'd like to contact me, you can do so by sending an email to [o.gelal77@gmail.com](mailto:o.gelal77@gmail.com).
+If you like to contact me direcly, you can do so by sending an email to [o.gelal77@gmail.com](mailto:o.gelal77@gmail.com).